Sitges Carnival 2011: Spain's Lavish Mardi Gras Celebrations in Sitges Centre.

 Each year in the run up to Lent, Sitges comes alive with its most famous yearly celebrations - Carnival.
 The event is celebrated throughout Spain and indeed, the world.
 It marks the last chance to let your hair down and get up to mischief before the forty days of Lent begin.
 For a full explanation of the history and meanings behind the event, see our Guide to Carnival ('Carnestoltes').

-The Sitges town council has yet to release full details as to the programme for Carnestoles 2011.
-However, in this page I will cover the usual events that take place throughout the fiesta and what you can expect.
+On this page I will cover the usual events that take place throughout the fiesta and what you can expect.

-Dijous Gras ('Fatty Thursday') at Sitges Carnival - 03 March
+Dijous Gras (Fat Thursday) at Sitges Carnival

 This is the opening of festivities.
-King Carnestoltes - the King of the Carnival arrives in a great flourish of colour and activity.
+King Carnestoltes - the King of the Carnival arrives in a flourish of colour and activity.
 This signals the beginning of the week of fun.

-Rua de la Disbauxa ('The Debauchery Parade') - 06 March
+Rua de la Disbauxa ('The Debauchery Parade') -

 As its name suggests, this is a risqué and no-holds-barred parade.
 It has been known to include up to forty floats carrying over 2,000 participants.

-Rua de l'Extermini ('Extermination Parade') - 08 March
+Rua de l'Extermini ('Extermination Parade') -

 This is the parade to mark and mourn the end of the celebrations.
 It is often jam-packed with drag queens dressed all in black to mourn the end of the party and the death of the King of the Carnival.

-Ash Wednesday - The Burial of the Sardine - 09 March
+Ash Wednesday - The Burial of the Sardine -

 This is the event that truly symbolises the end of the good times and the beginning of a period of abstinence.
-A large effigy of a sardine is carried to the beach and buried - there will be no consumption of delicious fish during the forty days of Lent!
+A large effigy of a sardine is carried to the beach and buried - there will be no consumption of delicious fish during the forty days of Lent.
 But don't fear, if you're lucky, you'll find large barbecues on the beach where you will get your last chance to try a few of the little treats.

 Mardi Gras is one of the most exciting times to be in Sitges.
 An opportunity to see the town exuding some of its most characteristic qualities - flamboyance, creativity and fun.
 If you are going with family or children, be warned that some of the goings on can be somewhat risqué.
 However, as long as you are not too easily offended, there should be something for everyone at this party by the sea.